 Out of date clothes (older than 6 years)

-larger than size 10 or any obvious adult styles (no high heels)
+in obvious adult styles (no high heels)

 blankets (the knitted kind just don't sell)